WBSSC scam: ED finds Partha Chatterjee's 'BLACK DAIRY' with explosive details

-WBSSC scam: ED recovers Bengal Minister Partha Chatterjee's 'BLACK DAIRY' with EXPLOSIVE details
+WBSSC scam: ED recovers Bengal Minister Partha Chatterjee's 'BLACK DIARY' with EXPLOSIVE details

 The ED believes that the entries in that diary hold key to convicting West Bengal Minister Partha Chatterjee and his close aide Arpita Mukherjee in the alleged recruitment scheme.